rwaldron/tc39-notes/es8/2017-03/mar-22.md

 MS: Are we comfortable presenting this for ECMA [executive committee] review in their meeting in April?

-AWB: The ECMA executive committee
+AWB: The ECMA executive committee.

 BT: Which companies are on the executive committee?
 Are they TC39?

 IS: Intel is there, IBM is there.
 Hitachi.
 Microsoft.
 Those 4 at the moment.

-BT: Thanks
+BT: Thanks.

 IS: And of course the secretariat is there but we don't have decision power.
 We're just the organizer.
 It is basically the membership.